Tyson Frizell: 2019

 In Round 1 2019, Frizell suffered a freak injury in St George's defeat against the North Queensland Cowboys.
 Frizell had attempted to tackle North Queensland player Jordan Kahu but suffered a ruptured testicle after being hit in the groin by accident.
 Frizell later underwent surgery and was ruled out for 4–6 weeks.

 Frizell was selected to play in the 2019 State of Origin series and featured in all 3 matches as New South Wales won the series 2–1.
 It was the first time since 2005 that New South Wales had won back to back series.

 Frizell made a total of 21 appearances for St. George in the 2019 NRL season as the club endured one of their worst ever seasons finishing in 15th place just above the last placed Gold Coast.

 On 30 September 2019, Frizell was named at second row in the Australia PM XIII side.
 On 7 October, Frizell was named in the Australian side for the 2019 Rugby League World Cup 9s and the upcoming Oceania Cup fixtures.

 2020

 In March 2020, it was revealed that Frizell had accepted a three-year contract with the Newcastle Knights starting in 2021, however the contract wasn't immediately registered by the NRL due to the ongoing uncertainty around the competition during the COVID-19 pandemic.

 Frizell made a total of 20 appearances for St. George in the 2020 NRL season, in his final game for the club he scored two tries during their 30–22 victory over Melbourne at Kogarah Oval.

 2021

 Frizell played 19 games for Newcastle in the 2021 NRL season including the club's elimination finals loss against Parramatta.

 2022

 Frizell played 21 games for Newcastle in the 2022 NRL season scoring three tries as the club missed the finals finishing 14th on the table.

+2023

+On 22 May, Frizell was selected by New South Wales for game one of the 2023 State of Origin series.
+Frizell played in the opening two games of the series but wasn't retained for game three.

+Frizell played a total of 22 games for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Frizell played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.